microsoft/debug-adapter-protocol/specification.md

   message?: 'cancelled' | string;

   /**
-   * Contains request result if success is true and optional error details if
+   * Contains request result if success is true and error details if success is
-   * success is false.
+   * false.
    */
   body?: any;
 }